 ACE School makes great efforts to ensure that the school campus is clean, safe and functional.
-To assist in this effort, periodic, planned inspections are made by the School Safety Team.
+To assist in this effort, periodic, planned inspections are made by the School Coordinator and Operations Director.
 We emphasize locating potential hazards that can adversely affect safety and health.
-All personnel will be responsible for continuous, ongoing inspection of the workplace.
-When uncovered, potentially hazardous conditions will be corrected immediately or a maintenance report will be filed to initiate corrective action.
+All personnel will be responsible for continuous, ongoing inspection of the workplace and report any potential hazards to their supervisor.
+When uncovered, potentially hazardous conditions will be corrected immediately, or a maintenance report will be filed to initiate corrective action.

 In the school's efforts to keep students safe on school grounds before, during, and after the school day, ACE requires all classroom staff and administrative staff to be assigned in supervising designated specific location areas before and after school during the unloading and loading of buses in the AM morning and PM afternoon times.
 The school also provides limited/controlled access of campus entrances during the school day.
-All visitors are to check in with the secretary at the front desk of the school's main office building.
+All visitors are required to check in with the secretary at the front desk of the school's main office building.
 Any students arriving late to the campus are to also check in with the secretary at the office main front desk.
 Supervision of grounds and buildings is required by teachers, classroom aides and administrators at ACE at all times during the school day.

-ACE School in Concord has 8 classrooms and 12 small group instruction rooms.
+ACE School in Santa Rosa has 11 classrooms and 10 small group instruction rooms.

 The Therapy Clinic provides space for Speech/Language and Occupational Therapy.
 The school administrative team ensures that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.